jazzydog-labs/vault/docs/design-repo-structure.md

 └── tools/        # Helper scripts for management
 ```

-Secrets are stored in a separate repository.
-See `docs/design-repo-structure.md` for details.
+Secrets will live in a separate private repository.
+This keeps Vault focused on immutable artifacts like schemas and code generation assets.